Who We Are

 Zumbee is what the philosophy of EL is all about.
 She is studying to be a GP but is keen to work in tourism to help improve her life skills and prospects when she graduates.
 Zumbee can be a little quiet to begin with but find a little quiet time and sit down with her.
 She is a truly delightful young woman.

 Pujee is from Khovd Province in western Mongolia.
-She is a teacher in Ulaanbaatar but grew up in the countryside with her grandmother until she was 12 and although young, has a grounding in Mongolia’s traditional way of life.
+Having trained as a teacher Pujee is now studying to be a lawyer.
+Although a very modern young woman, she grew up in the countryside with her grandmother until she was 12 and has a grounding in Mongolia’s traditional way of life.

 From the most eastern province of Mongolia, Mishka has been teaching English for over 15 years.
 She likes to work in tourism because it helps to improve her language skills to pass on to her students.
 And for the life experience and adventures that it provides.
 As she says ‘so thanks a lot dear Jess.’